cap-js/docs/java/cqn-services/remote-services.md

 ## Consuming Remote Services

-_Remote Services_ can be used in your CAP application just like any other [service, that accepts CQN queries](../index#cdsservices):
+_Remote Services_ can be used in your CAP application just like any other [service that accepts CQN queries](../index#cdsservices):

 ```java
 @Autowired